super-sam/design-patterns/README.md

 ## Creational
 Flexibility to create objects.
-- **Factory** : It provides a template.
+- **Factory** : It provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+It provides a template.
 Where the type of obj required varies and need to be specidfied.
 - **Abstract Factory** : Similar to factory.
-It provides a constructor to create families of related object.
+Lets you produce families of related objects without specifying their concrete classes.
 - **Builder** : Build complex objects using simpler objects flexible and step by step approach. sheilds represenration from process of creation
 - **Prototype**: Instanciate obj with some default value from exiting object.
 Clones the object.
 - **Singleton**: Single instance on an object